TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 result = spi.xfer2(msg)

 ```
 As soon as the data has been collected from the C3, it is then stored onto a USB.
 The data is stored into a .csv file so all different sensor data can easily be distinguished from each other by commas.
-First, the file where the data has to be stored in has to be opened.
+First, the file that will contain the data, has to be opened.
 After this is done, the file is checked if it is empty or not.
-If it is empty it will fill the first row with the text after file.write.
+If it is empty it will fill the first row with the text in the brackets of "file.write".
 Each word that is after a comma is put into a seperate column.
 Once this has been completed, the current time is put into the variable "now".
 The time wil always be put into the first column and then the sensor data will be put behind it.
-This is so strange sensor values can more easily be coupled to the place where it happened.
+This is so strange sensor values can more easily be coupled to where and when it happened.
 ```
 file = open("E:/test2.csv", "a")
 if os.stat("E:/test2.csv").st_size == 0: